Advanced, Defensive, Track, Anti-Car-Jacking Driver Training- Be swift be safe

 How the training works for real:

-Both father and son gained massively from the day, though both found it tiring - but thought provoking.
-Finished with a coffee and debrief - and they have decided that they are coming back to share one of our off road SKILL-DRILLS days sharing the Porsche.
+Both father and son gained massively from the day, both found it tiring, but very thought-provoking.
+They are both coming back to share one of our off road SKILL-DRILLS days sharing the Porsche.

 (Partners always welcome on training days).

 "A good drive is 95% you and 5% the car.
 So think about investing in oneself!"

 Advanced Driving = constant readiness for what if's, consideration of behaviours generated by self, vehicle & environment.
 If it physically could happen, plan for it.
 We make this plan part of your everyday drive, in such a way that you will always employ the processes.
 Once introduced you will wonder how you ever did it any other way.
 But, we combine this with the balance of a racedriver - and a good one at that!
 This is the secret of driving and so we also introduce you to the balance secrets of the best race driver.
 This is how we differ in our approach.

 ROAD TRAINING DAY: Think Class 1 Police management of space, combined with Schumacher balance of car.

 EXAMPLE: take an average helicopter pilot, perfectly adept at taking off and landing the craft.
 A pilot with a high degree of training will appear to do the same, but they will have constant consideration of failure of engine/torque control all the way into the landing or on take-off to 1000+ft.
 Both will work fine every time.
 Except when it goes wrong.
 And who is to know when that will be, or indeed if ever?
 One of our team is a very experienced ex-military helicopter pilot and trainer and it is this kind of experience & professional training that has significantly influenced our driver training, the training you receive.